 Maybe, his "Vade retro, Satanas" accompanied by

-is the interpretation given to this scene, how the hell (dare we say)
+is the interpretation given to this scenes, how the hell (dare we say)

-do we find it on a hand fan, a feminine object more
+do we find them on hand fans, a feminine object more

 often crowded with putti, ancient